cyber-mountain-man/go-auth-examples/jwt-auth/README.md

 ## 🔐 Features

 - Stateless authentication using signed JWTs
-- Secure token generation and expiration
+- Secure token generation with expiration
-- Middleware to protect routes
+- Middleware-protected routes
 - JSON request and response handling
-- Minimal, clear structure for educational purposes
+- Clear, minimal structure for educational use

 ---